egonelbre/guide/programming/timeclock/feedback_00.md

-After showing the first prototype to users, they gave some feedback and they sketched out some other views.
+After remotely showing the first prototype to a user, he gave some feedback and sketched out some other views.

 ![Worker View](programming/timeclock/images/feedback-00-worker-view.png "Worker view")